 Soups, casseroles, bakes, gratins... can all be cooked from frozen

 Do veg out: Frozen veg doesn’t have to mean soggy veg.
 For maximum freshness and to maintain nutrients, blanche for 30 secs in boiling water prior to freezing.
-Alternatively buying frozen veg is often cheaper, cuts down your prep time and is a great way of bulking up pasta sauces, curries or casseroles.
+Alternatively, buying frozen veg is often cheaper, cuts down your prep time and is a great way of bulking up pasta sauces, curries or casseroles.

 Don’t get freezer fear: Just because you’ve made a fab korma from frozen chicken strips doesn’t mean you can’t hang on to the leftovers and pop them back in the freezer.
 Previously frozen meat can be refrozen once cooked – just make sure you only refreeze once.

-Don’t leave it too long: Don’t forget defrosted food should be eaten within 24 hours of being fully defrosted.
+Don’t leave it too long: Don’t forget that defrosted food should be eaten within 24 hours of being fully defrosted.